 ICP-CJS Fellowship

-The Interreligious Chaplaincy Program (ICP) and the Richard S. Dinner Center for Jewish Studies (CJS) at the Graduate Theological Union (GTU) are pleased to offer a fellowship for students in the GTU’s Interreligious Chaplaincy Program (ICP) who are affiliated with the Center for Jewish Studies.
+The Interreligious Chaplaincy Program (ICP), and in collaboration with the Richard S. Dinner Center for Jewish Studies (CJS) at the Graduate Theological Union (GTU), is pleased to offer a fellowship for students in the GTU’s Interreligious Chaplaincy Program (ICP).
 The first of its kind, GTU’s Interreligious Chaplaincy Program equips leaders to practice spiritual care among diverse populations.
-The ICP Jewish Studies Fellowship, made possible through the generous donation of the Taube Foundation for Jewish Life and Culture, offers a scholarship that covers partial tuition for required courses for the Certificate in Interreligious Chaplaincy.
+This fellowship, made possible through the generous donation of the Taube Foundation for Jewish Life and Culture, offers a scholarship that covers partial tuition for required courses for the Certificate in Interreligious Chaplaincy.

-Apply for the ICP Jewish Studies Fellowship now.
+Apply for the ICP CJS Taube Fellowship now.

 Learn more about our scholarship recipients by clicking here.